 Most regions have similar seasons, though the timing of the most intense heat and rainy periods can vary.

 There are specific tourist areas, as we'll discuss, that have quite different weather patterns, such as Koh Samui and Phuket.
 However, as a general rule, the three seasons in Thailand are as follows:

 - Dry Season: March-May

 - Rainy Season: May-October

 - Cool Season: November-February

-If you intend a stay the hotter months, make sure to book a room with air conditioning because temperatures will get to a lofty 35°- 45°C until the rains begin again.
-But if you can endure, you’ll find many cultural festivals during this time of year.
+If you intend to stay in the hotter months, make sure you book a room with air conditioning, as temperatures rise to a lofty 35°- 45°C. If you can endure the heat, it's at this time of year you’ll find many cultural festivals taking place.

 The cooler months –November to February – are usually very pleasant for those tourists accustomed to the European bitter cold at this time of year.

 Up here is mountain country, where crisp rivers separate many of the peaks and the climate swings are a bit more diverse, which is great for all kinds of agriculture, as well as for various type of traveler.

 You’ll want to trek up this way if you want to avoid the sticky heat of the south, but be sure to choose the right time or you’ll find it to be just as hot.